Recovery Point Objective (RPO)

 Setting RPO and RTO:

-- Business Impact Analysis: Understanding the potential impact of data loss on different business processes is essential to set appropriate RPOs for each system.
+- Business Impact Analysis: Understanding the potential impact of data loss on different business processes is essential to setting appropriate RPOs for each system.

 - Data Criticality: Highly sensitive data should have a lower RPO than less critical data.